rrutt/Tuboid/README.md

 The **clips** folder also contains some triangular waveform audio files that can be used to more abstractly evaluate the Tuboid effect:

 - **100tri.wav** contains a simple triangular waveform.
 - **tri100-1100.wav** contains a triangular waveform with a high-frequency sine-wave modulation signal.
+By using a _soft limiting_ approach, rather than a _hard limiting_ (clipping) approach to high audio input levels, the Tuboid effect is able to preserve the sine-wave modulation present in the input signal and pass it through to the output signal.
 - **tru100-1100.wav** contain a low-frequency triangular waveform in the left channel and a high-frequency triangular waveform in the right channel.

 ![Triangular Waveform Signals](img/Triangular-waveform-signals.png?raw=true "Triangular Waveform Signals")